prefix-dev/pixi/docs/reference/configuration.md

 !!! note
     Specify different tasks for different platforms using the [target](#the-target-table) table

+!!! info
+    If you want to hide a task from showing up with `pixi task list` or `pixi info`, you can prefix the name with `_`.
+    For example, if you want to hide `depending`, you can rename it to `_depending`.

 ## The `system-requirements` table

 The system requirements are used to define minimal system specifications used during dependency resolution.